decaf-dev/vaultexplorer.com/docs/premium.md

 ## License

 A license gives you lifetime access to premium Vault Explorer features.
-These include new views and quality of life improvements.
 Purchasing a license is also a way to support the development of the plugin.

 When you purchase a license, you will receive an email with your license key within 24 hours.
 This email is currently sent manually.
 After receiving your license key, you will need to register your device with it.